shelleyolivia/learn-tutorials/figment-learn/new-pathways/tezos/how-to-create-a-dex-in-tezos.md

             amount=token_out
         )
     sp.else:
-        sp.failwith('NOT_ENOUG_TOKENS')
+        sp.failwith('NOT_ENOUGH_TOKENS')
 ```

-We'll start by verifying the amount of lp tokens (needs to be more than 0).
+We'll start by verifying the amount of LP tokens (needs to be more than 0).
 Then we're calculating the total_liquidity of the pool.

 Now based on the amount of LP tokens you are burning we're calculating the `tez_out` and `token_out` which represents the amount of xtz and tokens the liquidity provider will get back.